 Luckily, there are many ways you clean white shoes.
 However, the method you choose depends on a couple of things.

 For one, how bad is the stain?
-If it’s very bad, try bleaching (Method 4).
-Oily stains, ink stains, and alcohol stains are the worst of the lot.
-Food and sweat stains are much easier to get out.
+If it's awful, try bleaching (Method 4).
+Oily, ink and alcohol stains are the worst of the lot.
+On the other hand, food and sweat stains are much easier to clean.

-Secondly, what type of shoe do you have?
-Asking this question is very important as specific hacks don’t work as efficiently on some materials.
+Secondly, what type of shoes do you have?
+This question is fundamental as specific hacks don't work efficiently on some materials.

 1. Try Soap and Water

-This is the most obvious way to go about things, and chances are you’ve already tried this.
+This is the most obvious way to go about things; chances are you've already tried this.
 However, have you tried it effectively?

 Here's how to clean white shoes using soap and water:

 - Pour two teaspoons of dish soap into 240 ml of warm water.

 - Stir the solution until everything's dissolved.
 (However, be mindful; you want the water to be soapy yet clear).